Hedwig Anuar Children's Book Award goes to dementia story and tale of a restless boy

 Mist-Bound was illustrated by Malaysian artist SillyJellie.

-Author and illustrator Low, 50, created it when he was doing a PhD in children's book illustration several years ago at Anglia Ruskin University in Cambridge, Britain.
+Author and illustrator Low, 50, created it when he was doing his PhD in children's book illustration several years ago at Anglia Ruskin University in Cambridge, Britain.

 He initially had some difficulty finding a publisher because Lemonade Sky is "not a mainstream children's book".